rdfostrich/article-jws2018-ostrich/content/related-work.md

 Within the delta chain, however, an increase in version reconstruction times can still be observed.
 Furthermore, it requires more storage space than pure delta-based approaches.

-The authors' implementation is based on a relation database system.
+The authors' implementation is based on a relational database system.
 Evaluation shows that resource lookup times for any version ranges between 1 and 50 ms for 10 versions containing around 500K triples.
 In total, these versions require ~64MB of storage space.